MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/error-missing-out-sign-in-teams.md

 ## Resolution

 In Microsoft 365 Education tenants, Microsoft Teams isn't enabled by default.
-You'll have to turn it on.
+You must to turn it on.
 Here's how to [Enable Microsoft Teams for your school](/microsoft-365/education/deploy/enable-microsoft-teams).

 If your organization is eligible for the Microsoft Teams Exploratory experience, make sure that end users can run the Teams Exploratory experience.
 For more information, see [Manage the Teams Exploratory experience](/microsoftteams/teams-exploratory#manage-the-teams-exploratory-experience).